dmitrvk/smth/README.md

 then left pages will be cropped from the top left corner and the right pages will be cropped from the top right corner.

+### Uploading to Google Drive

+*smth is still in active development.
+Use this at your own risk.*

+This feature requires [PyDrive] installed.

+The `upload` command is used to upload notebooks to Google Drive.
+The first time you will be asked to visit a link, grant access to the application and copy-and-paste the verification code.
+After that you can choose a notebook you want to upload.

+**'smth' folder will be created in the root folder on your Google Drive.
+All files will be uploaded in that folder.**

+After successful uploading you may want to share the file with others.
+You can do this with your web browser or a mobile app, but also you can run the `share` command, choose a notebook you want to share and copy the link.
+The PDF file on Google Drive will become available for reading to anyone with the link.

 ### Commands

 #### create

-Create a new notebook with specified title, type, path to PDF and 1st page number.
+Create a new notebook with specified title, type, path to PDF and the 1st page number.

 #### list

 Show a list of available notebooks.

+#### open

+Open notebook's PDF file in the default PDF viewer.

 #### scan

-Scan notebook adding new pages and/or replacing existing ones.
+Scan notebook: add new pages and/or replace existing ones.

 Optional arguments:
 * `--set-device` - reset the device which is used to prefrorm scanning and choose another one.

 If *smth* is run without arguments, this command will be run by default.

+#### share

+Make a notebook's PDF file on Google Drive available for anyone with a link and show the link.

 #### types